Design and Technology

 I am opposed to the laying down of rules or conditions to be observed in the construction of bridges lest the progress of improvement tomorrow might be embarrassed or shackled by recording or registering as law the prejudices or errors of today.
 Isambard Kingdom Brunel

-Newfield School Design & Technology aims to develop students’ Cultural capital.
+Newfield School Design and Technology aims to develop students’ cultural capital.
 Students learn to design and make products that solve genuine, relevant problems within different contexts whilst considering their own and others’ needs, wants and values.
-To do this effectively, they will acquire a broad range of subject knowledge and draw on additional disciplines such as mathematics, science, engineering, computing and art.
+Students will acquire a broad range of specialist subject knowledge whilst drawing on additional disciplines such as mathematics, science, engineering, computing and art.